mlflow/mlflow/docs/source/models.rst

 `mlflow_log_model <R-api.html#mlflow-log-model>`__ in R for saving H2O models in MLflow Model format.
 These methods produce MLflow Models with the ``python_function`` flavor, allowing you to load them as generic Python functions for inference via :py:func:`mlflow.pyfunc.load_model()`.
+This loaded PyFunc model can be scored with only DataFrame input.
 When you load MLflow Models with the ``h2o`` flavor using :py:func:`mlflow.pyfunc.load_model()`, the `h2o.init() <http://docs.h2o.ai/h2o/latest-stable/h2o-py/docs/h2o.html#h2o.init>`_ method is called.
 Therefore, the correct version of ``h2o(-py)`` must be installed in the loader's